-+ This lesson excerpt is taken from Soundfly’s The Art of Hip-Hop Production.
-To access the rest of this course, plus hundreds of instructional videos and tutorials on beat making, mixing, music theory and more, subscribe here.
++ This lesson is taken from Soundfly’s The Art of Hip-Hop Production.
+To access the rest of this course, plus hundreds more videos and tutorials on beat making, mixing, songwriting, theory, and more, subscribe here.

 Let’s take a look at some of the most iconic samples ever used: breakbeats.

 Watch below as Soundfly instructor Charles Burchell demos the classics and replays each of these four influential breakbeats on his drum kit.

 Alright, let’s quickly recap those breaks and set you up with the original recordings, as well as instances where each were sampled in hip-hop tracks throughout history — all culled from our Art of Hip-Hop Production session with Charles.

 Originating from a 1969 recording called “Amen Brother” by The Winstons, the “Amen Break” is probably the most famous break in the entire world.
 In fact, there’s a really incredible documentary on YouTube about its tangled history, that’s totally worth a watch if you have the time.

 The break occurs at around 1:25 in the original recording.

 The “Amen Break” isn’t just a staple of hip-hop.
 It’s helped form so many genres, it’s hard to keep track of.

 2. Use Me Break